EliFromTheNorth/learning-react/README.md

 ## Available Scripts

-In the project directory, you can run: BANAN HAHAHA
+In the project directory, you can run: BANAN HAHAHA babana test

 ### `npm start` haha lol